Train operating company: 2021

 On 7 February 2021, the day-to-day operations of the Wales & Borders franchise were transferred to the Welsh-government-owned operator of last resort, Transport for Wales Rail, a subsidiary of Transport for Wales.

 On 17 October 2021, the South Eastern franchise was taken over from London & South Eastern Railway by government-owned operator of last resort Southeastern.

 On 25 October 2021, Lumo commenced operating open-access services on the East Coast Main Line between London King's Cross and Edinburgh.

 2022

-On 1 April 2022, ScotRail Trains, owned by Scottish Rail Holdings for the Scottish Government, commenced operating the ScotRail franchise.
+On 1 April 2022, ScotRail, owned by Scottish Rail Holdings for the Scottish Government, commenced operating the ScotRail franchise.

 On 24 May 2022, TfL Rail, operated by MTR, was rebranded as Elizabeth line, following the opening of the core section between Paddington and Abbey Wood.

-In December 2022, Grand Union, an open access operator, was authorised by the Office of Rail and Road to operate trains between London Paddington and Carmarthen starting in December 2024.
+In December 2022, Grand Union, an open-access operator, was authorised by the Office of Rail and Road to operate trains between London Paddington and Carmarthen starting in December 2024.

 2023

+On 28 May 2023, after months of continued cancellations and service disruptions, FirstGroup's TransPennine Express contract was not renewed.
+DfT OLR Holdings's TransPennine Express took over the service.

-On 25 June 2023, the Scottish Government will take over the Caledonian Sleeper service from Serco.
+On 25 June 2023, Scottish Rail Holdings took over the Caledonian Sleeper service from Serco.

+2024

+in December 2024, after the Starmer government passed legislation to re-nationalise passenger rail in Great Britain, the government announced that all operators would be taking back into public ownership, starting with three in 2025.

+2025

+On 25 May 2025, First MTR South Western Trains Limited's contract expired and it was taken over by DfT Operator, the new name for DfT OLR Holdings.
+The new nationalised operator is also trading as South Western Railway.